gdweegee/gdweegee.github.io/about.md

 I became a tour guide as it allows me to bring my passions in life into my job.
 I am a member of Historic Scotland and love touring museums, castles and historic sites.
 I explore both Edinburgh and all of Scotland looking at the picturesque views and stunning vistas.
 I can frequently be found in a bar or restaurant, enjoying Scottish food and drink, also embracing other cultures.

-One of my favourite times of the year is the month of Edinburgh when during The Edinburgh Festival I can see theatre, comedy, circus and listen to live music.
+One of my favourite times of the year is the month of August when during The Edinburgh Festival I can see theatre, comedy, circus and listen to live music.
 I love sport and don’t expect me to be available if Scotland are playing rugby or if I am playing golf.

 I read avidly, The Writers Museum with Robert Burns, Walter Scott and Robert Louis Stephenson is a great free place to visit in the city.
 I am no expert in Harry Potter – but I know a bit more than just finding Tom Riddell’s grave and am no expert in Outlander (but have tour guide friends who are) but know the filming sites.